 In Canada, a standard drink refers to 13.6 grams of alcohol, and depends on a number of factors including:

-Suggested serving size in the Low Risk Drinking Guidelines is 142 ml (5 oz) but often restaurants and bar will offer 177 ml (6 oz) or 266 ml (9 oz) for table wines, and usually smaller 85 ml (3 oz) for fortified wines.
+Suggested serving size in the Low Risk Drinking Guidelines is 142 ml (5 oz), but often restaurants and bars will offer 177 ml (6 oz) or 266 ml (9 oz) for table wines, and usually smaller 85 ml (3 oz) for fortified wines.

 One standard drink =